 #2: Setup A Competitive Analysis Campaign

 Next to your brand audit, you’ll also want to include a separate competitive analysis campaign.
-This campaign will give you insights on how your brand competitors are outcompeting your brand.
+This campaign will give you insights into how your brand competitors are outcompeting your brand.
 Thus, it will let you know what specific changes to make to match and eventually surpass them.

 #3: Use Precision Targeting